5mehulhelp5/mage-remote-run/docs/docs/usage-and-general-commands.md

 - `-h, --help`: Show help for a command
 - `-V, --version`: Show version information

+## Interactive Console (REPL)

+See the `console` command reference for usage, globals, and options.

+## MCP Server

+See the `mcp` command reference for setup, options, and transport details.

 ## Connection Profiles

 All API commands use the active connection profile.
 Start by creating one: